Seneca-Scholars/SS-Status-C6/status.md

+##07/29/25
+Today, Wajiw walked us through React.
+We touched on a couple of things, including useState and useEffect.
+Tomorrow, Jaime will walk us through more of it, though, because I am still a little confused about it's purpose.
+We are beginning to pitch ideas for our cohort project.
+My group's "In the Loop" site is a good idea but will be tedious to program, so I doubt it will be approved.
+I also ordered a tote bag last weekend, and it should arrive this weekend--in my big girl era.
+Tonight, I may dive into some more JS, just to make sure
+I know what I'm doing and being productive.

 ##07/28/25
 Today, we talked about our possible project ideas.
 A couple of my ideas could go somewhere, like a site to see things to do in Chicago or a site to show construction in Chicago and the routes they impact.
 I spent last night going through some more JS because I am such a